ambitioninc/newrelic-api/docs/examples.rst

 ------------------------------------

-**Scenario:** Say we want to move our application, 'Marketing Website' from the default Alert Policy to a second Alert Policy, 'Marketing Policy'.
+**Scenario:** Say we want to move our application, 'Marketing Website' from the default Alert Policy, 'Marketing Policy', to a second Alert Policy, 'Marketing Policy2'.

 First we need to get the ID for our application and the alert policy that we want to add it to: